 Tailgating is an essential aspect to any Redskins game experience.
 Hours before every game at FedEx Field, dedicated fans from all around the DC area set up their burgundy-and-gold adorned trailers, throw on their Redskins apparel and fire up the grill to fix everything from hot dogs and burgers to ribs and sausages.
 Explore the tailgating options and make the most out of your Sunday at FedEx Field.

 Single game tickets are available through Ticketmaster and StubHub.
 FedEx Field recently added a party deck, an area for standing-room only patrons.
 Tickets are priced lower for this new area of the stadium.
 V.I.P. packages are also available, including the Premium Club and the Touchdown Club.
 Click here for information on season tickets.

-- The Redskins are the second most valuable franchise in the NFL (the archrival Dallas Cowboys are first).
+- The Redskins are the third most valuable franchise in the NFL (the archrival Dallas Cowboys are first).

 - The franchise recently instituted its first “practice bubble” to provide the finest practice conditions in case of inclement weather.